BitcoinDesign/Guide/guide/how-it-works/wallet-privacy.md

 </div>

 Transactions, their signatures, and addresses added to the bitcoin blockchain remain public forever.
 This means that looking up any address or transaction is trivial, as demonstrated by going back to the very first block mined on [January 3, 2009](https://blockstream.info/tx/4a5e1e4baab89f3a32518a88c31bc87f618f76673e2cc77ab2127b7afdeda33b).
 The key to keeping your transactions private is to prevent others from determining which addresses you own.
 Since [Satoshi](https://en.wikipedia.org/wiki/Satoshi_Nakamoto) let others know that they had mined the first block, which contained a single transaction, one can deduce that both the address that received the block reward and the sender address in the transaction belongs to Satoshi.
 This illustrates the permanence of associations between addresses and identity.
 While it’s possible to break assumptions of ownership going forward, the challenge is to recover privacy once an association is made public.
-That being said, in this case the pseudonym “Satoshi Nakamoto” has yet to be associated with any personal identity.
+That being said, in this case, the pseudonym “Satoshi Nakamoto” has yet to be associated with any personal identity.

 > Each bitcoin transaction contains at least one input and at least one output.
 This means that once a single address is known, there is a trail to follow the bitcoin.
 >
 > <cite>As documented by <a href="https://docs.wasabiwallet.io/FAQ/FAQ-GeneralBitcoinPrivacy.html#how-is-bitcoin-bad-in-terms-of-privacy">Wasabi Wallet</a></cite>

-There are [many ways](https://99bitcoins.com/know-more-top-seven-ways-your-identity-can-be-linked-to-your-bitcoin-address/) your identity might get connected to your wallet and payments, so keeping bitcoin payments private takes diligent work, but is not impossible.
-Let’s explore some practices that help preserve privacy of bitcoin payments.
+There are [many ways](https://99bitcoins.com/know-more-top-seven-ways-your-identity-can-be-linked-to-your-bitcoin-address/) your identity might get connected to your wallet and payments, so keeping bitcoin payments private takes diligent work but is not impossible.
+Let’s explore some practices that help preserve the privacy of bitcoin payments.

 #### Generate a new address for each on-chain payment